Kathrin-codes/pdsnd_github/README.md

 - Choose which city to look at
 - Filter the data by month or day
 - Provide statistical data for the specified city and time filter
 - Choose whether or not to see detailed data

 ### Files used
-Include the files used
+Besides the python file, the csv files have been hidden using .gitignore.
+These csv files include bikeshare data from the three different cities.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.